xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 |![](http://latex.codecogs.com/gif.latex?u_i%5E%7Bk%2B1%7D%20%3D%20ru_%7Bi%2B1%7D%5Ek%2B%281-2r%29u_i%5Ek%2Bru_%7Bi-1%7D%5Ek)|(6)|

 where ![](http://latex.codecogs.com/gif.latex?r%3D%5Calpha%5Cfrac%7B%5CDelta%20t%7D%7B%5CDelta%20x%5E2%7D)
-Note that all the values on the left hand side of equation 6 are for time, _k-1_, the solution from a _previously known_ time-step.
+Note that all the values on the left-hand side of equation 6 are for time, _k-1_, the solution from a _previously known_ time-step.
 Such a method is known as an _explicit_ numerical method.
-Explicit methods have some nice properties
+Explicit methods have some nice properties:

 * They are easy to implement.
 * They typically require minimal memory.